 bills.
 They combined their owner builder skills with the professional

-help of local subcontractors and have documented their project with
+help of local designers, builders and subcontractors and have documented their project with

 progress photos and cost information.